SET-UP-THE-SUB -- DEFYING THE CROWN -- INDIA 1930

 USING A SNIPPET FROM "A FORCE MORE POWERFUL"

 Mohandas Gandhi, called the Mahatma, was probably responsible for more good throughout the world than any man who lived in the 20th century.
 His influence was particularly beneficial to the people of India and the people of the United States.

 Subject: World History and Culture - India; Nonviolence

-Length: Film Clip: 25 minutes; Lesson: Two 45 - 55 minute class periods depending on how deeply teachers want to go into nonviolent mass action.
+Length: Snippet: 25 minutes; Lesson: Two 45 - 55 minute class periods depending on how deeply teachers want to go into nonviolent mass action.

 Learner Outcomes/Objectives: Students will learn about Mahatma Gandhi, the development of nonviolent mass action, and the Indian movement for independence.
 Students will retain strong mental images of Gandhi and the origins of nonviolent mass action.

 Rationale: Knowledge of nonviolent mass action and of the Indian independence movement is important for any student of modern world history.

 Description of the Snippet: This is the second segment of the documentary, "A Force More Powerful".
 The film describes six occasions in which nonviolent mass action changed governments or promoted social reform.

 Possible Problems: None.